 The MSCI world equity index was down 0.3 percent at 316.58, and has lost almost 2 percent this week.

 The FTSEurofirst 300 index of top companies shed 1.04 percent to 1,067.45 and posted its worst week since late September.

 Benchmark Brent crude oil prices rose above $109 a barrel as a showdown between Israel and the Palestinians in Gaza stoked worries about supply.
 Investors were concerned that Arab producers may be drawn into any potential conflict, which could impact supply lines.

 Adding to worries, a fire broke out at an oil and natural gas platform in the Gulf of Mexico, the U.S. Coast Guard said.
-It told local media the platform was not actively producing.
+The Coast Guard told local media that the platform was not actively producing.

-The yen fell for a third day against the dollar and posted its worst weekly loss since mid-February as expectations of aggressive monetary easing from the Bank of Japan continued to curb the currency's appeal
+The yen fell for a third day against the dollar and was on track for its worst weekly loss since mid-February as expectations of aggressive monetary easing from the Bank of Japan continued to curb the currency's appeal